 Stock photos are dead.

-17. ExDesimo - Use Videos to complement your photography
+18. ExDesimo - Use Videos to complement your photography

 Exdesimo uses the power of background videos to the fullest.

-18. Photographer Portfolio Responsive WordPress Theme
+19. Photographer Portfolio Responsive WordPress Theme

-Use Parallax Scrolling to show great imagery
+Use Parallax Scrolling to complement with great imagery

-The parallax scrolling effect, you can get the audience immersed into a more captivating site browsing as you create an illusion of depth on the pages.
+The parallax scrolling effect, keeps your audience immersed by creating an illusion of depth on the pages, whilst using complementary images to a piece of text.
 Parallax scrolling is a very modern design, and you'll find that the best free WordPress themes support it today.

-19. Mevis - Use creative animations to give a photography website that edge
+20. Mevis - Use creative animations to give a photography website that edge

 Animation effects can be added to the background images of a web page, to the photo galleries and sliders, as well as image previews.

-20. Marigold - Showcase your reputation with great User Testimonials (Social proof)
+21. Marigold - Showcase your reputation with great User Testimonials (Social proof)

 Whether this is a WordPress theme for photography or any other powerful theme designed for selling services, social proof and testimonials are a must.

-21. Architera - Don't forget to add a Google Map to your WordPress photography theme
+22. Architera - Don't forget to add a Google Map to your WordPress photography theme